J. T. Realmuto: Early life

 Realmuto was born on March 18, 1991, in Del City, Oklahoma.
 His father played college baseball for Southwest Missouri State, while his older sisters Ryan and Amanda were college softball catchers for Oklahoma State and Northwestern State, respectively.
 Additionally, Realmuto's uncle, John Smith, was a two-time Olympic gold medal wrestler.
 Growing up, his parents were heavily involved in their children's athletics, with his father David coaching his older sisters' softball teams while Realmuto's mother, Margaret, often drove him to his Little League games and various other sporting matches.
 Realmuto was a multi-sport athlete from early childhood, having started playing baseball at the age of five and wrestling the following year.
-In fourth grade, he started playing basketball and gridiron football, then briefly played tennis in middle school.
+In fourth grade, he started playing basketball and football, then briefly played tennis in middle school.

 During his high school career, Realmuto was a three-sport athlete for Carl Albert High School in Midwest City, Oklahoma.
 He served as the shortstop for the baseball team, the quarterback for the football team, and a power forward for the basketball team.
 During Realmuto's high school tenure, both the Carl Albert baseball and football teams won their respective state championships.
 As a senior in 2010, Realmuto set a national high school baseball record by recording 119 runs batted in (RBIs) in 42 games played during one season.
 His batting average for the season was .595, and he had 21 home runs, 22 doubles, and 88 hits.
 At the end of the year, the American Baseball Coaches Association (ABCA) named Realmuto their National Player of the Year, and he received All-American team selections from both the ABCA and Louisville Slugger.
 Realmuto also received the Bob Colon Scholarship, presented annually by The Oklahoman and the Jim Thorpe Association to the top male high school scholar-athlete in the greater Oklahoma City area.